 On average, we spend fifty minutes per day scrolling through news feeds, posting pictures, liking comments and sharing our experiences.

-As more our attention shifts to social media, companies are doubling down on their investment into social media as they look to use this channel to grow their business.
+As more our attention shifts to social media, companies are doubling down on their investment into social media customer service as they look to use this channel to grow their business.